 Get a made to measure pricing package for your business.

-At takepayments, we know merchant accounts.
+At takepayments, we know merchant services.
 We’ve been helping people with card payments for over 25 years and are dedicated to helping small, independent businesses grow.

 That’s why we’ll create you a personalised pricing package that’s right for you.